Dynamic Service Migration in Mobile Edge Computing Based on Markov Decision Process: Problem Formulation

 \subsection{Characteristics of Optimal Policy}

 We next characterize some structural properties of the optimal solution.
-The following lemma states that it is not optimal to migrate the service to a location that is farther away from the user, as one would intuitively expect.
+The following theorem states that it is not optimal to migrate the service to a location that is farther away from the user than the current service location, as one would intuitively expect.